YOU ARE BOUVÉ

 617-373-3698

-Generally, beginning in Clinic 2, students work multiple days a week with speech-language pathologists as student clinicians in community-based hospitals, outpatient clinics, educational institutions, and other settings.
-Examples of clinic placement sites include Braintree Hospital, Children’s Hospital, and Boston Public Schools.
-Consistent with ASHA guidelines, on-campus and off-campus clinical assignments provide students with hands-on experience evaluating and/or treating children and adults with a variety of diagnoses, disorders, and impairments such as language, cognitive-linguistic, and swallowing disorders:
+In subsequent clinical placements, students work multiple days a week as student clinicians in a variety of settings.
+Consistent with ASHA guidelines, on-campus and off-campus clinical assignments provide students with hands-on experience evaluating and/or treating children and adults with a range of diagnoses, disorders, and impairments such as language, cognitive-linguistic, and swallowing disorders:

 While many of our external clinical sites are accessible by public transportation, not all are.
 Consequently, it is necessary for students to have access to a car during the semesters that they are enrolled in Clinics 2-4.
 Availability of a car increases the options for placement sites at which students have opportunities to gain diverse and extensive clinical experience.